mobahug/Fillit_42/README.md

 If you want to get the result in colourful version just enter:

 • `make color`

+To remove it:

 • `make fclean_color`

-The purpose of this was, to see better each tetriminoes, and to be accepted by the 42 school project checker AI, had to modifiy the [Makefile](https://github.com/mobahug/fillit_42/blob/main/srcs/fillit/Makefile)
+The purpose of this was, to see better each tetriminoes, and to be accepted by the 42 school project checker AI, had to modifiy the [Makefile](https://github.com/mobahug/fillit_42/blob/main/srcs/fillit/Makefile) and split to two part, so by default the result will be black and white, but available the colorful version as well.

 <img width="847" alt="Screen Shot 2022-01-17 at 8 58 07 AM" src="https://user-images.githubusercontent.com/83179142/149722069-b00eb82b-247b-4abe-aa11-22858f1859a9.png">